psalire/Applying-Benfords-Law-on-2020-Election-Data/README.md

 ![Trump PA 2BL](2nd-Digit-BL-Test/State-Counts-by-county-jpgs/PA%202020%20Election%20Trump%20by%20County%2C%20%20Vote%20Count%20-%203%2C331%2C957%2C%20Size%20-%2067.jpg)
 ![Jorgensen PA 2BL](2nd-Digit-BL-Test/State-Counts-by-county-jpgs/PA%202020%20Election%20Jorgensen%20by%20County%2C%20%20Vote%20Count%20-%2078%2C056%2C%20Size%20-%2067.jpg)

-The plots of the second digit seem to reflect small sample sizes more than anything else.
+The plots of the second digit are noisy and probably reflect small sample sizes more than anything else.

 Plots for all states are viewable in the other directories.